A recipe from 1866

 The choice for this recipe is the result of a lecture I gave at the Museum Hermitage in Amsterdam in October 2014.
 The lecture was complementary to the exhibition Dining with the Czars, which is open for visitors until April 2015.
 At the end of my presentation all the guests were served a glass of nineteenth-century Russian punch.
 One of the dishes I prepared during my research is the Vinigret or Salade Russeor, according to some, Salat Olivier.

-When you want to research another culture, you are at a disadvantage if you have no knowledge of that culture’s language(s).
+When researching another culture, one is at a disadvantage if one has no knowledge of that culture’s language(s).
 And if that language is written in another alphabet than the one you’re used to, it is even more difficult.
-You must depend on existing translations, or you attempt to translate the recipes by using Google Translate.
+One must depend on existing translations, or attempt to translate the recipes by using Google Translate.
 This obviously leads to great translations: Язык бычачий (YAzyk bychachiy, ox-tongue) became language of a bull.
 It may not be correct, but at least you get a laugh out of it.

 Elena Molokhovets, A gift for young housewives